Skip to content

 Jason Stolz CLTC, CRPC

 Disability insurance for athletic trainers is one of the most important forms of financial protection for professionals whose careers depend on physical capability, mobility, and hands-on care.
 Athletic trainers work directly with athletes and active individuals to prevent, diagnose, and treat injuries.
-Their ability to perform physical assessments, demonstrate exercises, and provide treatment is directly tied to their income.
+Their ability to perform physical assessments, demonstrate exercises, apply therapeutic techniques, and provide ongoing rehabilitation support is directly tied to how they earn income.
+Unlike many professions that allow for remote work or modified desk-based duties, athletic training is inherently physical.
+If you are unable to move, demonstrate techniques, or provide hands-on care, your ability to earn income can decline rapidly — and in many cases, immediately.

 At Diversified Insurance Brokers, we help athletic trainers design disability insurance strategies that reflect the realities of physically demanding healthcare roles.
 A properly structured policy ensures that your income is protected while you recover and maintain your career trajectory.
+Whether you are employed by a school district, a professional sports organization, a rehabilitation clinic, or operating in private practice, the risk profile of your role warrants careful planning and coverage designed to respond when your physical ability to work is compromised.

 Protect Your Income as an Athletic Trainer